Is reconciliation with New Delhi possible in Indian Kashmir? | DW | 21.09.2021

 Much animosity has built up since India scrapped Kashmir's special status two years ago.
 DW spoke with several Kashmiris, many of whom have harsh feelings about the Indian government.

-"Just like everything else in Kashmir, I am a shadow of my previous self," says 58-year-old Shabir, a boatman from the city of Srinagar in Indian-administered Kashmir.
+"Just like everything else in Kashmir, I am a shadow of my previous self," 58-year-old Shabir, a boatman from the city of Srinagar in Indian-administered Kashmir, told DW.

 Shabir, whose name has been changed, used to be the proud owner of a traditional yellow Shikara boat on Dal Lake.